Anthony Griffin (rugby league): St. George Illawarra Dragons

 On 7 September 2020, Griffin was appointed head coach of St. George Illawarra.
 He was granted a two-year contract to begin in 2021, with a third year in the club's favour, following the sacking of Paul McGregor earlier in the 2020 NRL season.

-In round 2 of the 2021 NRL season, he earned his first win as St. George head coach as the club defeated North Queensland 25–18 at the Queensland Country Bank Stadium.
+In round 2 of the 2021 NRL season, he earned his first win as St. George head coach as the club defeated the North Queensland Cowboys 25–18 at North Queensland Stadium.

 In Griffin's first season as head coach, he guided St. George Illawarra to an 11th-place finish on the table.
 From round 13 to round 25, the club only managed to win two matches and suffered an eight-game losing streak to close out the year, which stands as a current club record for the most consecutive losses.

-After the Dragons summer of hell in 2023 with the Dragons they bounced back with a massive win over the Gold Coast Titans with a 32-18 win.
-Even though at one point they were down by 10 points.
-If he lost this game he probably would've gotten sacked from his club.
+Before the start of the 2023 NRL season, many experts and pundits predicted St. George Illawarra to finish with the Wooden Spoon.
+After having a bye in the first round, the club defeated the Gold Coast in round 2 by a score of 32–18.
+In March 2023, it was revealed that Griffin had been told by club officials that they were looking for a potential coaching replacement in 2024 and that Griffin would have to re-apply for his position.

+On 16 May 2023, it was announced that St. George Illawarra had terminated Griffin's contract effective immediately.
+Griffin was informed of the decision at 8AM just before the players' training session with Ryan Carr taking over as interim head-coach.